DataONEorg/d1_python/d1_test_utilities_python/d1_stress_tester/doc/source/tests.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each test has a configuration file that specifies the Multi-Mechanize
-parameters, such as how long to run the test and how many threads to use.
-The
+parameters, such as how long the test should run and how many threads to use.
-file is called `config.cfg` and is in the root folder for each test.
+The file is called `config.cfg` and is in the root folder for each test.
 For
 instance, the test for `MNStorage.create()` has this file in
 `projects/create/config.cfg`.
 See the `Multi-Mechanize home page
 <http://multimechanize.com>`_ for information on how to use this file.
 In the